parlange/conda-cuda/README.md

 #### $CONDA_PREFIX/etc/conda/activate.d/env_vars.sh
 #### Each conda env has its own activate script.
-At the end it must have these paths:
+These are the paths included in the env_vars.sh file:

 ```
 export LD_LIBRARY_PATH=/home/parlange/anaconda3/envs/tf213/lib/